stuvusIT/danebot/README.md

 DaneBot is idempotent and can safely be rerun even if the certificate has not changed since the last run.
-We suggest using the `--probe` flag in order to skip the hook (and server restart) during subsequent runs.
+We suggest using the `--probe` flag in order to skip the hook (and server reload) during subsequent runs.

 DaneBot can safely be interrupted and rerun at any time.